nuuuwan/lk_parliament_docs/tests/data/en.md

     2. The Secretary to the Treasury shall from time to time publish the formats, timelines and directions of the reports referred to in subsection (1).
     3. A State-Owned Enterprise shall submit to the Auditor- General a draft annual report, not later than two calendar months from the end of each financial year that includes the approved financial statements of the State-Owned Enterprise along with the statements and documents as prescribed by any written law with copies of such reports to the relevant Minister and the Minister of Finance.
     4. Upon receiving the Auditor-General’s opinion and not later than one hundred and eighty days after the closure of every financial year, the State-Owned Enterprise shall submit the annual report to the Parliament with copies of such reports to the relevant Minister and the Minister of Finance and publish the report on the official website of the relevant State-Owned Enterprise.
-        - PART XIII
+XIII.
     - P ROVINCIAL  C OUNCILS   AND  L OCAL  A UTHORITIES
 62.
     1. Subject to the provisions of the Constitution and relevant written laws, Provincial Councils and Local Authorities shall adhere to the principles of transparency and fiscal responsibility stipulated in this Act in the management of public finance.
         - Duty to observe the principles of transparency and fiscal responsibility
     2. The Secretary to the Ministry of the Minister to whom the subject of Provincial Councils and Local Authorities are assigned shall submit reports on revenues and expenditures and other financial information of the Provincial Councils and Local Authorities, as may be requested by the Minister of Finance.
-        - PART XIV
+XIV.
     - C ADRE  M ANAGEMENT
 63.
     1. The Minister of Finance shall be vested with the power of cadre management of the public entities in a manner as may be prescribed that would achieve the objects of this Act.
         - Cadre management
     2. Subject to the provisions of the Constitution and the approval of the Cabinet of Ministers, the responsibilities of the Minister of Finance with regard to cadre management, shall include the determination of the salaries and wages and other payments, to the officers and other employees of public entities.
-        - PART XV
+XV.
     - O FFENCES   AND  P ENALTIES
 64.
     1. An officer or an employee of a public entity to whom a power or duty is conferred or assigned under this Act or any regulation or rule made thereunder who willfully or negligently makes or permits an unlawful, unauthorized, irregular or wasteful expenditure or misapplication of public finance or public property by an act or omission, shall commit the act of financial misconduct and shall be liable to disciplinary action.
         - Financial misconduct by public officers and governing body of a public entity